iqfareez/dart_captive_portal_login/README.md

 ## Usage

+#### Using template

+1. Click on **Use this template** button.
+1. Give any name you want for the repo.
+1. Choose the private repository (as you don't want your username and password getting exposed in the public)
+1. Click on **Create repository** button.

+### Modify fields

-Note that the following field is defaulted for IIUM Gombak Wifi captive portal login.
+Note that the following field defaults for IIUM Gombak Wifi captive portal login.
 Please modify accordingly.

-### Modify fields

-1. Create public repo template
 1. Click <kbd>.</kbd> to open an online editor.
 1. Open the `bin/dart_captive_portal_login.dart` file.
 1. Change the constants accordingly.